 The God Hand acts as a kind of limit break in which Gene becomes invincible for a short time while also delivering blows at above normal speed and strength.
 The God Hand can be unleashed once the player builds up their Tension Gauge high enough, which is done mainly by landing blows or action commands, taunting enemies, and dodging attacks with the right stick.
 The player also has a roulette wheel consisting of several special moves (referred to as Roulette Moves) the player can choose from.
-Some moves can either damage or dizzy your opponent, while others will refill either your Health or your Tension Gauge.
+Some moves can either damage or dizzy opponents, while others will refill either the player's health or their tension gauge.
 Each Roulette Move takes a different number of Roulette Orbs to perform, the power or usefulness of a move determining how many Roulette Orbs it takes.
 Roulette Moves can take up to three Orbs to use, and the player starts the game with the ability to hold two, eventually being able to buy upgrade to hold up to five Roulette Orbs at once.

 Between stages, players are able to visit a hub world that consists of a shop, a casino, an arena, and a portal to the next stage.
-The shop is where you buy upgrades, roulette moves, and fighting moves with money earned from playing the game.
+The shop is where players buy upgrades, roulette moves, and fighting moves with money earned from playing the game.
 The casino has a handful of standard casino games; blackjack, poker, and of course, slot machines.
-The arena allows you to practice your combos on a living dummy, and will even allow you to use attacks available in the shop that you haven't purchased.
-Players can also participate in challenges for extra cash at the arena, though some of these challenges are more difficult than anything encountered in the main game.
+The arena allows players to practice their combos on a living dummy, players can even practice moves that they haven't purchased.
+As well as this, players can participate in challenges for extra cash at the arena, though some of these challenges are more difficult than anything encountered in the main game.

 Gene is the 23 year-old main protagonist and savior by accident.
 He is cocky, a brash show-off, and a loser.
 The story begins when Gene finds Olivia being attacked by a group of thugs and attempts to rescue the damsel in distress.
 He succeeds but it costs him his entire right arm.
 Olivia shows her gratitude by replacing his missing limb with the almighty God Hand that her ancestor had preserved for centuries.